Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 • Proprietary or closed solutions lock you into a certain ecosystem, limiting options when looking to evolve network infrastructure.

-• If an automation solution requires you to invest in changing up the network infrastructure tools you use today, it’s reducing the value you’ll see from automation adoption.
+• If a solution requires you to invest in changing up the network infrastructure tools you use today, it’s reducing the value you’ll see from adopting automation and orchestration.

-• A solution that is built to work across all domains and systems will be better equipped to handle innovations and new developments in networking going forward.
+• A solution that is built to work across all domains and systems will be better equipped to handle innovations, new technologies, and future network domains.

 Solution Evaluation Questions